-Chicken Pakora (Indian Restaurant Style / Kebab Shop Style)
+Chicken Pakora (Indian Takeaway / Kebab Shop Style)

 Chicken Pakora in a serving tray with sliced onion, coriander, a lemon wedge and pink pakora sauce.

-A kebab shop and Indian restaurant classic, this chicken pakora recipe is perfect for a starter or side dish.
-Serve it with pink pakora sauce for a faithful takeaway recreation!
+A kebab shop classic, this Indian takeaway chicken pakora recipe is perfect for a starter or side dish.
+Serve it with pink pakora sauce for a faithful Indian restaurant recreation!

-Crispy on the outside, tender on the inside and delicately spiced, chicken pakora is a real thing of beauty.
-It’s hugely popular in Scotland, where you can even visit a pakora garden.
+Indian takeaway chicken pakora (and pakora of all kinds) is hugely popular in Scotland, where you can even visit a pakora garden.
 Often attractively colourful thanks to food colouring or beetroot powder, it’s usually served with a garnish of thinly sliced onions, fresh coriander and a fresh lemon wedge.
 Not forgetting, of course, the classic pink pakora sauce for dipping.

 Ingredients For Chicken Pakora